dutchpsycho/Guardian/README.md

-# Hydra Security
+# Guardian

-Hydra security is a customizable Discord bot inspired by Wick-bot that provides a offline captcha verification system using canvas.
+Guardian is a customizable Discord bot inspired by Wick-bot that provides a offline captcha verification system using canvas.

 ![EXAMPLE](Image/Example.png)
 ![VERIF](Image/Verif.png)